Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-\emph{Advantages of our proposal.}~---~Our proposal has several advantages compared with previous ones realizing two-dimensional gauge theories.
+\emph{Advantages of Rydberg-dressed platform.}~---~ Our proposal has several advantages compared with previous ones realizing two-dimensional LGT.
 In our proposal, only one species of atom is required and the arrangement is the simple triangular lattice.
-Moreover, our system exhibits significant low-energy quantum dynamics, as indicated by the pronounced bandwidth of the gauge excitations in Fig.~\ref{fig_4}.
-This phenomenon is quite unusual, as in general, the low-energy quantum dynamics of the gauge theories take the ring-exchange form, which often arise as a high-order perturbation in realistic systems~\cite{Hermele,Savary,zoller,semeghini2021probing,samajdar2021quantum,samajdar2022emergent}.
-In our system, however, the ring-exchange process arises at the first order of the quantum fluctuation $\Omega$, owing to the peculiar mapping of our atomic model to the emergent gauge field.
-Hence the gauge fluctuation is relatively large at low energies.
-We believe that our system provides an ideal platform exploring exotic quantum aspects of gauge theories.
+Owing to the rapid development of Rydberg atom experiments, the Rydberg-dressed atom array on a triangular lattice is highly achievable in the near future.
+Moreover, our proposal overcomes an important issue on the lack of quantum dynamics in previous proposals.
+In LGT the quantum dynamics are contributed by the ring-exchange processes, which usually arise as high order perturbative terms hence strongly suppressed at low energies~\cite{Hermele,Savary,zoller,semeghini2021probing,Rydberg_Z2_1,Rydberg_Z2_2,Rydberg_Z2_3,Rydberg_Z2_4,Rydberg_U1_1,Rydberg_U1_2,Rydberg_U1_3,Rydberg_U1_4}.
+The suppressed quantum dynamics make the system glassy hence hard to be simulated experimentally~\cite{yan_glass}.
+In contrast, in our scheme, the gauge dynamics is directly proportional to the first order of the Rabi-frequency $\Omega$, which can be significant and highly tunable.
+We believe that our system provides an ideal platform for exploring exotic quantum aspects of LGT.

-\emph{Discussions.}~---~Simulating lattice gauge theories with spatial dimension greater than one is of intense interest and great physical significance.
-Our proposal of triangular lattice Rydberg atom array at half filling provide a simple and direct realization of the $\mathrm{U(1)}$ gauge theory in two spatial dimension.
-It also allows to investigate broad aspects of $\mathrm{U(1)}$ gauge theory physics such as emergent topological sectors, incommensuratibility and the RK point.
+\emph{Discussions.}~---~Simulating LGT in more than one dimension is of great interest and physical significance.
+Our proposal based on Rydberg-dressed atom arrays provides a simple and direct realization of the two-dimensional $\mathrm{U}(1)$ LGT.
+It also allows further investigation of broad aspects of $\mathrm{U}(1)$ LGT.
 Moreover, it provides an ideal platform to investigate topological excitations such as `spinons' and `topological strings'~\cite{wan_string,zhou_string,zhou_incomm}.
-With rapid developments of the Rydberg platforms in the recent years, various measurements such as snapshots and non-local correlations now becomes possible that goes far beyond traditional condensed matter probes.
+With rapid developments of the Rydberg platforms in recent years, various unconventional measurements such as snapshots and non-local correlation probes now become possible.